 SmartThings Find launched in October 2020 as an addition to SmartThings that's exclusive to Samsung users.
 Only those on a Samsung device will get access to SmartThings Find, which is where the Samsung account really comes into play.

 SmartThings Find allows you to locate Samsung devices.
 You'll have to be signed into a Samsung account on those devices, which will then allow it to use the Find My Mobile services.
 This allows the last registered location to be logged, so devices can be located on the map.
+Users can also invite up to 19 other people to be part of SmartThings Find Members, allowing others to find lost devices.

 While Google offers a similar service via the Google account, it's a nice way to see where all your Samsung phones are.

-But more usefully, SmartThings Find has expanded to offer support for other Samsung devices like headphones, and in the case of the Galaxy Buds Pro, for example, Samsung Find can locate each earbud, so if you lose one, you have the chance of finding them again.
+But more usefully, SmartThings Find has expanded to offer support for other Samsung devices like headphones, and in the case of the Galaxy Buds Pro, for example, Samsung Find can locate each earbud, so if you lose one, you have the chance of finding it again.

 It's a slight duplication of the service offered within the Galaxy Wearable app, which also lets you track down your headphones if you lose them.